-Each year, many parrots are given away or relinquished to shelters because owners, while meaning well, do not invest the time to learn how to combat behavioral issues.
-A parrot will try to establish its place in the pecking order in relation to its human flock.
-The onus is on the owner to foster peaceful coexistence with a companion parrot by understanding the significance of height factors and how these play a role in development of aggression.
+Each year, many parrots are given away or relinquished to shelters because owners, while meaning well, do not invest the time to learn how to address instinctual and behavioral issues.
+The onus is on the owner to foster peaceful coexistence with a companion parrot by understanding the significance of height factors and how these may play a role in development of aggressive behaviors.
 With proper care and handling, a parrot can become a delightful member of the family for many years to come.

 Aggression in Companion Parrots